Ryu613/PrimalDawnEngine/README.md

 ## feature

 1. cross-platform ready
-1. multi graphics APIs support ready
+1. Vulkan/OpenGL/... support ready
 1. flexible to extend
-1. easy to read and use
+1. easy to use

 ## self-discipline